 Now that you know how to add elements, it’s time to learn how you can adjust them properly.
-Please note that we still work in the “single view”, so if you somehow navigated away from this, first go back to continue your learning process.
+Please note that we still work in the “single view”, so if you somehow navigated away from this, go back to the “single view” to continue your learning process.

 Part I: Adjusting elements